Sign in Sign up free

 We recalibrated our scoring last week in response to both events.

 What we did not change: the big penalty on missing structured data altogether.
-The Ahrefs study argues for lowering it on AI-citation grounds, but a single controlled study isn't enough to move our largest non-indexing penalty.
+The schema citation study evidence argues for lowering it on AI-citation grounds, but the current evidence base isn't enough to move our largest non-indexing penalty.
 We're holding for Q3 replication evidence before touching that one.

 A 10-Minute Self-Audit for Your Top Pages